austinmcorso/aws-full-stack-shopping-cart/README.md

 * SQS + SNS for queueing emailing of todos
 * Route53 DNS failover to Cloudfront static page

-Instructions
+Instructions:

 1. Build AWS infrastucture
   * npm start
 1. Update client to point to new ELB
-* edit /client/src/config.js to point to ELB DNS entry
+  * create /client/src/config.js from example file  to point to ELB DNS entry
   * cd /client; npm run build
   * update index.html JS link to be relative
   * upload /client/build files to S3 and set ACL to public read